hl7au/au-fhir-core/input/pagecontent/general-guidance.md

   * in this case laterality is not expressed in coded form.

-Example Condition resource cellulitis of knee, laterality as text only
+Example: Condition resource showing coded condition that includes body site, laterality as text only
 ~~~
 {
   "resourceType" : "Condition",